 Malavita – 30% composite material for more tweak and pop

-Cartel – one-piece highback with a canted design and adjustable forward lean
+Cartel – one-piece highback with adjustable forward lean and a canted design for a natural stance.

-Malavita – built-in mash that wraps around your heels to lock them in position, canted design with adjustable forward lean.
+Malavita – built-in mash that wraps around your heels to lock them in position as well as a canted design with adjustable forward lean.
 On the black/white version you get the winged highback for extra support that prevents overpressing.

-Malavita – asymmetrical Hammockstrap which is very similar to the one on the Cartel, but you can switch them from your front foot to the back foot and vice versa.
+Malavita – comes with the asymmetrical Hammockstrap which is very similar to the one on the Cartel.
+The difference is that you can switch them from the front to the back foot and vice versa.
 In that way, you can change from a more supportive to a more playful set up.

 Cartel – Burton´s smooth glide buckles which slide in super easy.
 Solid, durable and do what they are supposed to do.

 Malavita – Burton´s double take buckles featuring insta-click, the best buckles Burton has in their range.
 Special because they have two rows of teeth: One helical one that crank down your straps faster, one that holds the strap in place.
-Check out the video below!
+Check out the video below to understand how it works.

 Same same – but different?

-Not really – lot´s of similarities but also features that result in two different bindings.
+Not really – lot´s of similarities but also many features that result in two different bindings.

 With the Cartel you get one of the best selling bindings, not only in Burtons range, but throughout the market.
 Great performance for everyone who want´s a solid binding that copes with every terrain.
 Mount a Cartel on your board and you will be happy – lot´s of riders are.